Coronavirus News: NJ nurse says she was fired after bringing own mask, gloves to Virtua Voorhees Hospital

 You have nurses trying to protect themselves, and hospitals trying to follow policy and preserve equipment for a possible surge.

-A day after recovering from pneumonia, nurse Dawn Kulach says she went to work at Virtua Voorhees Hospital with her own N95 mask and a pair of gloves.
+A day after recovering from pneumonia, nurse Dawn Kulach says she went to work at Virtua Voorhees Hospital in South Jersey with her own N95 mask and a pair of gloves.

 "They did not give us the okay to bring our own PPE from home, and they weren't providing it unless we were in certain COVID patient rooms," she told Action News.